Eleanor Raymond: Architectural work

 In her fusion of European and American influences, some scholars see Raymond as attempting to create a kind of regional modernism.
 The Rachel Raymond House in Belmont, Massachusetts (built for her sister in 1931 and demolished in 2006), for example, fuses the stark International-Style rectilinear forms of the exterior with an interior rich in traditional built-in cupboards, decorative wood trim, and antique hardware.
-The Rachel Raymond House was a manifestation of a Northeastern regional modernism that predates by six years a Lincoln, Massachusetts, house by Walter Gropius that is often singled out as the "first" manifestation of an American regional modernism.
+The Rachel Raymond House was a manifestation of a Northeastern regional modernism that predates by six years the Gropius House in Lincoln, Massachusetts, which is often singled out as the "first" manifestation of an American regional modernism.

 With physical chemist Mária Telkes, Raymond designed the Dover Sun House in 1948 in Dover, Massachusetts.
 The Dover Sun House was an "all-solar house" and had a bank of glass plate heat collectors.
 It used Telkes' phase-change system to collect and store solar energy.
 The project was funded by philanthropist and sculptor Amelia Peabody, and built on her property in Dover, Massachusetts.

+Raymond supervised Sarah Pillsbury Harkness, later a founder of The Architects Collaborative, when Harkness was a student at the Cambridge School of Architecture and Landscape Architecture.
+The project was the design of the Pillsbury Summer House in Duxbury, Massachusetts.
+The house, built in 1938, is still in use as a private home and was listed on the National Register of Historic Places in 2004.

 Raymond was a member of the American Institute of Architects, and in 1961 was elected a Fellow of the American Institute of Architects.